 Graduate Student Aid

-- If you are starting your graduate program in the 2013 summer term, please be aware that UTC's financial aid awarding process follows a fall-spring-summer schedule.
-This means that you will need to complete the 2012-13 FASFA for the 2013 summer term as well as the 2013-14 FAFSA for the following terms (Fall 2013, Spring 2014, and Summer 2014).
+Please be aware that UTC's financial aid awarding process follows a fall-spring-summer schedule.
+This means that you will need to complete the 2013-14 FASFA for the 2014 summer term as well as the 2014-15 FAFSA for the following terms (Fall 2014, Spring 2015, and Summer 2015).
 Please review our Important Dates webpage.

-- It is recommended that you contact the Graduate School or your individual department regarding scholarships.
+It is recommended that you contact the Graduate School or your individual department regarding scholarships and assistantships.

 Beginning Fall 2007, annual loan limits are: